Feature

 The dunes also provide home to a colourful and rich variety of flowering plants and insects including some rare, specialist species.

-Many of the animals, birds and insects present depend upon free movement between the different dune habitats at different stages of their life cycle.
+Many of the animals, birds and insects present depend upon the ability to move freely between the different dune habitats at different stages of their life cycle.

 Lone Dunlin, stood on the edge of the shore, a drip of water on the end of its beak